1 Pierre Restany, Marie Raymond, Organiste de la lumière, May 1957

 At the end of the war, Marie Raymond chose abstraction.
 She wrote: “I once again feel the need to express something, but what?
 The sun is still shining!
 But there is nothing tangible.
 How do you piece life back together?
 This is how the first step towards abstract painting is made. (…) I was trying to construct a world, with the elements of colour and lines: to compose an elsewhere, with what I could feel of the exhilarating light of Space, of the need to live.”4 This abstraction was nourished by memories of the colours and light in the South of France.
 The paintings of Marie Raymond would be truly radiant.

-Based in Montparnasse, Marie Raymond formed friendships with the artists Jacques Villon, Frantisek Kupka, and most importantly Piet Mondrian – with whom she shared her studio.
+Based in Montparnasse, the painter Marie Raymond formed friendships with the artists Jacques Villon, Frantisek Kupka, and most importantly Piet Mondrian – with whom she shared her studio.
 It was probably these artists who encouraged Marie Raymond to explore a more constructed style of abstraction.

 Marie Raymond’s palette was composed of warm and luminous colours.
 She described what lay behind this very personal decision: “I could feel this scattered life, which had to be pieced together as a whole, to express the inner states which, for me, contained the gifts of the Impressionists: the light of the south – Hope.
 For me, it was that, and an impulse that pushed me to express it.
 All these scattered harmonies, I had to bring them into the light.”5 In the post-war climate, Marie Raymond turned to the sun’s rays to guide her artistic practice.